playfulprogramming/playfulprogramming/content/blog/understanding-the-dom/index.md

 ### Properties {#element-properties}

 [As mentioned in a prior section, elements also have properties and methods associated with the instance of the underlaying base class](#element-class).
+These properties are different from attributes as they are not part of the HTML specification.
+Instead, they're standardized JavaScript `Element` API additions.
 Some of these properties are able to be exposed to HTML and provide a two-way binding to-and-from the HTML API and the JavaScript `Element` API.

 > Unfortunately, for various historical reasons, the list of properties that support this bi-directional mapping between the `Element` API and the HTML API are sporadic and inconsistent.
 Some elements that support a mapping between the two APIs even only support uni-directional mapping where updating one will not update another.
 >